BAAI-DCAI/DataOptim/README.md

 We provided a [script](./codes/get_subset_from_ids.py) to help convert the data IDs to the training format of LLaVA.
 After that, you can use the file as the `--data_path` in LLaVA's training script.

-The training script used in the competition is shown as follows, which is modified based on LLaVA's finetuning [script](https://github.com/haotian-liu/LLaVA/blob/main/scripts/finetune.sh):
+The training script used in the competition is shown as follows, which is modified based on LLaVA's finetuning [script](https://github.com/haotian-liu/LLaVA/blob/main/scripts/finetune.sh).
+For 100K data, it takes around one hour on 8xA100 40G.

 ```
 ################## LLaMA-2 ##################